-History is so much more than a look at the past.
-Study history and you gain insight into the human condition and the challenges facing the contemporary world.
+History is more than a trivial pursuit.
+The scholarly study of history provides insight into the human condition and the challenges facing the contemporary world.

 As a History major, you will explore the cultural, economic, political, and social conditions of earlier eras and an understanding of how historical forces have shaped personal and community experiences.
 History students develop the ability to articulate clear and persuasive historical arguments that foster effective oral and written communication skills.
 The critical thinking skills you acquire will provide an important foundation for lifelong learning in any field.